Tumwater, Washington: Arts and culture

-The Davis Meeker oak tree, listed on the Tumwater Register of Historic Places, is a 400-year-old historic Garry oak located at the Olympia Regional Airport on Old Highway 99.
-Named after Ezra Meeker and Jack Davis, an environmentalist who helped save the oak in 1984 during a highway improvement project, the tree was a trail maker on the Cowlitz Trail, and then later on the Oregon Trail.
-In 2024, safety for passing motorists became a concern when a 10 foot branch broke and fell several feet near the roadway.
-Tumwater's mayor, Debbie Sullivan, attempted to remove the tree in May of that year without the support of the city council based on a 2023 report of the city's arborist that concluded the tree was high risk; the report was criticized for having numerous flaws.
-Due to public protests, coupled with a citizen lawsuit and report discrepancies, the mayor paused her efforts and agreed to obtain a second opinion.
-Options to save the tree were announced by the city in February 2025 and the city council adopted a plan to preserve the tree in April.
+The Davis-Meeker Oak, listed on the Tumwater Register of Historic Places, is a 400-year-old historic Garry oak located at the Olympia Regional Airport on Old Highway 99.
+The tree is a marker on the Cowlitz Trail and was named after Ezra Meeker and Jack Davis, an environmentalist who helped save the oak in 1984 during a highway improvement project.
+Attempts to remove the tree began in 2024 after concerns over safety for passing motorists.
+Due to public protests, coupled with a citizen lawsuit and discrepancies in reports on the oak's health, the tree was permanently protected from alterations or removal in December 2025.

 Four identical concrete totem poles are located on the Art Deco-style Carlyon Bridge in Tumwater.
 The Haida-style sculptures contain, from the top, a raven, a grizzly bear, an eagle, and another bear.
 The totems were added as part of an overall project on Capitol Boulevard in 1937.
 The sculptures, when erected, were considered to be the only known concrete totems in the world.
 They remained without color until 1951, painted with some hues regarded to be non-traditional in indigenous works, but repainted after 1990.
 The designer of the totems is unknown.